Tetra File-Log Agent

 File Mode

-This mode is to detect the changes from an individual file.
-File Watcher Service periodically checks the following file metadata and store the result in the local SQLite database:
+File Mode monitors specified paths to detect changes in individual files and then uploads those files to the Data Lake.
+The File Watcher Service periodically checks the following file metadata and stores the results in the local SQLite database:

-If either of them has changed, the Agent marks that file as changed.
+If the values of either of these metadata types change, the Agent marks that file as changed.

 Folder Mode

-This mode is to detect the changes from All of the files in the whole folder, including the subfolders.
-If any of the files in the folder has been changed, the Agent will upload the entire folder as a compressed file.
+Folder mode monitors specified paths' subdirectories to detect changes and then uploads those directories to the Data Lake.
+Directories are uploaded as a compressed zip file containing All of the files in the directory, including the subdirectories.
+If any of the files in the folder are changed, the Agent will upload the entire folder as a compressed file again.
 The Agent periodically checks and stores the following attributes for that folder:

 If any of the criteria has changed, the Agent marks that folder as changed.